 Even for those moggies and mutts who get along perfectly, we are sure that the feline members of your family would love some alone time where they can relax without a dog in tow.
 Why not leave them in the capable hands of a cat-sitter or cattery and take your hound away for a break?

 Our dog-friendly cottages across the UK are the perfect getaway for canines and their human families.
 Some of our rural properties even have cats around to make sure that your dog doesn’t forget his feline manners while away!
-Give our experienced team a ring to find out which is the best match for you.
+Fetch some cottages below.